A procession moves freely into Philadelphia Cathedral, which was re-ordered in recent decades by Dean Richard Giles

 Brother Ramon, Franciscan Spirituality, Following Saint Francis Today (London: SPCK, 1994), pp 111-125.

-Canon Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
-These notes were prepared for a lecture on the MTh module, TH8824: Liturgy, Worship and Spirituality, on 29 September 2014.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism and Liturgy, the Church of Ireland Theological Institute.
+These notes were prepared as an introduction to a seminar on the MTh module, TH8824: Liturgy, Worship and Spirituality, on 5 October 2015.